 Interpretation/construction of contractual limitations on damages

-In the Anglo-Saxon tradition, the contra proferentem rule (i.e., the interpretation of an ambiguous contractual provision against the party that proffered the provision) and the rule that exclusion clauses need to be interpreted strictly are also frequently applied.
+In the Anglo-Saxon tradition, the contra proferentem rule (i.e., the interpretation of an ambiguous contractual provision against the party that proffered the provision) is sometimes used.However, this rule ought not to be taken as the starting point and should only be used to resolve ambiguity.
+Furthermore, the rule that exclusion clauses need to be interpreted strictly is frequently applied.
 In Internet Broadcasting Corp Ltd and (t/a NETTV) v.
 MAR/LLC, the High Court held that there is a presumption, which appears to be a strong presumption, against exemption clauses being construed so as to cover deliberate, repudiatory breaches.
 Similarly, in Bovis Construction (Scotland) Ltd v.
-Whatlings Construction Ltd, the House of Lords ruled that a clause that limited liability should state ‘clearly and unambiguously the scope of the limitation and would be construed ‘with a degree of strictness’, albeit not to the same extent as an exclusion or indemnity clause’.
+Whatlings Construction Ltd, the House of Lords ruled that a clause that limited liability should state ‘clearly and unambiguously the scope of the limitation and would be construed “with a degree of strictness”, albeit not to the same extent as an exclusion or indemnity clause’.

 Burden of proof